 Another resist painting idea for kids.
 This one is from my Halloween post where I drew spider webs with white oil-pastels before painting over it with watercolor paints.

 One last resist style, this painting idea uses painter’s tape to form a shape or letters before letting the child paint over it.
 Make sure to let the paint fully dry before removing the tape!
+We did this on T-shirts for Roo’s Rainbow Art Birthday Party.

 7. Dipped Yarn Painting